 Good to know: Opt for a canoe on Hawaiian style outriggers and discover secluded bays and rocky nooks away from the shore and the crowds.

 Without a doubt, Manuel Antonio National Park is one of the most accessible destinations on Costa Rica’s Pacific coast.
 Here, visitors can enjoy the country’s famously varied landscape and iconic wildlife in a single area.
-Spot as many as four species of monkeys and two species of sloths in addition to other interesting wildlife on a well-developed network of walking trails.
+Spend a day in Manuel Antonio National Park and spot as many as four species of monkeys and two species of sloths in addition to other interesting wildlife on a well-developed network of walking trails.
 Discover crescent bays and read a book under coconut palms.
 Then head through the inlets via sea kayak to the mangrove estuary of Isla Damas to learn about this important, intricate ecosystem.

 Best time to visit: December to April to avoid rain showers that could interfere with outdoor exploration and wildlife activity.
 The park is closed on Mondays.